CodeWithDennis/filament-advanced-components-docs/README.md

 ### Image (Prefix & Suffix)

 You can add a prefix or suffix images `AdvancedTextColumn`, `AdvancedCheckboxList`, `AdvancedSelectFilter`, `AdvancedSelect`, and `AdvancedTextEntry` components.
 This allows you to add more context to the data you are displaying.
-The following components support prefix and suffix images:

 Here is an example of how you can add a prefix image to a column: